AnthonyCxx/Notes-and-Writeups/Bash/io-operations/stdout.md

 | `-E` | disable escape characters (default) |

 # Printf
-Like _echo_, _printf_ outputs text to the screen; however, although more complex,  _printf_ provides more control over the formatting of the output. <br />
+Like _echo_, _printf_ outputs text to the screen; however, _printf_ is more complex and provides more control over the formatting of the output. <br />
 Futhermore, _printf_ should be used where portability is important, as the behavior of _echo_ varies from system to system.

 ### Escape Characters